-Before Sima and Élio, before Maeven’s shadow crossed the beams, before the Horned One taught me to paint sorrow without polishing it — there was Elian.
+Before the rosy finches, before Maeven’s shadow glanced the beams, before the Horned One taught me to paint sorrow without remorse — there was Elian, the American Goldfinch.

 He was the first.

 I hadn’t even finished moving in.
-The walls still smelled of varnish and mild mildew.
-Light came too clean through the high east windows, scattering sharp-edged shadows across the floorboards and piling up in corners like forgotten cloth.
-There were no pegs on the sitting wall yet — no sitting wall at all, only a shelf beneath the windows where a few rusted screws clung to the grain like limpets.
-I was pretending to work on a still life, though my hand had wandered to an apple, a bowl, a draped cloth… and in the margins, small birds.
+My studio still smelled of paint and dust.
+Light came in too clean through the high west windows, landing the outline of the outside tree sharply on the floorboards.
+The shadow barely moved, unless I looked away.
+There were no pegs on the sitting wall yet — no sitting wall at all, only a shelf beneath the windows where a few rusted screws clung limply.
+I was pretending to work on a still life, though my hand had wandered from subject to subject: an apple, a bowl, a draped cloth… but in the margins, small birds.

 One was worse than the rest.
 Too angular.
 Too bright.
 I had tried to make the yellow believable, but it looked artificial no matter what I mixed.
 Cadmium was too loud.
 Lemon was piercing.
-Even Naphthol, softened with white, felt insincere.
-I abandoned the bird mid-wing and turned back to the apple, or maybe to nothing.
-That part I’ve forgotten.
+Even ochre, softened with white, felt insincere.
+I abandoned the bird mid-wing and turned back to the apple, or maybe to... what?
+Was it a reverie?

 What I do remember is this:

 A shadow passed through the window’s lower square.
 I didn’t look up.
-I assumed it was a moth or one of the crows who nested near the University's bell tower.
+I assumed it was a inconsequential, maybe one of the crows who nested near the University's bell tower.

 An American Goldfinch, full male, in full color.
 Though it was neither the season for such a coat nor the hour for visitors.